 e.g. When the user tries to make a card payment, the CBPII uses open banking to confirm available funds before processing the payment.

-Competition and Market Authority (CMA)
+CMA - Competition and Markets Authority

-The competition regulator is a non-ministerial government department responsible for strengthening business competition and preventing and reducing anti-competitive activities.
 The CMA conducted a retail banking market investigation to improve how banks serve businesses and consumers.
 Open banking was born as a result of the investigation to decentralise banking information and open up banking services to TPPs.

 e.g. The CMA and the Treasury on the future of open banking regulation will set up a working group on account-to-account payments.